bp/resqpy/docs/tutorial/working_with_coord.rst

 The RESQML standard includes a comprehensive set of data for handling physical units, which is shared with the sister standards PRODML and WITSML.
 Some components of this data include:

 * a comprehensive list of quantity classes, such as volume flow rate
-* the physical dimensionality of each quanitiy class (in terms of Mass, Length, Time etc.), eg. L3/T
+* the physical dimensionality of each quantity class (in terms of Mass, Length, Time etc.), e.g. L3/T
-* a reference unit of measure for each quantity class (called the base unit), eg. m3/s
+* a reference unit of measure for each quantity class (called the base unit), e.g. m3/s
 * a comprehensive list of units of measure
-* unit prefixes, eg. *nano*
+* unit prefixes, e.g. *nano*
 * conversion factors for compatible units of measure to and from the base unit, and for the prefixes

 There is also a list of standard *property kinds* of relevance to reservoir modelling, such as *porosity*.